iiteen/Medlens-Ai/README.md

     ollama run llama3.1
     ```

-5. **If you are using Windows and encounter an error with pytesseract, run the following command in the Python terminal:**
+5. **If you are using Windows then run the following command in the Python terminal otherwise you will get error from tesseract:**

     **Note:** Replace the path to your `tesseract.exe` and `tessdata`
     ```python